Quickstart Tutorial

 See answer

-If you are not sure whether the class has been created, you can confirm it by visiting the schema
+If you are not sure whether the collection has been created, check the schema

 You should see: